GPD is Awarded Traffic Education and Enforcement Grant From the California Office of Traffic Safety

 Tahnee Lightfoot, Media Contact

 Glendale, CA: The Glendale Police Department was awarded a $280,000.00 grant from the California Office of Traffic Safety (OTS) for a one-year enforcement and education program.
 The money will fund various activities intended to reduce deaths and injuries on California roads.

 The grant-related activities are for the 2020 federal fiscal year, which runs from Oct.
 1, 2019 to Sept.
 30, 2020.

 The funding from the OTS will be used for numerous programs, including:

-Patrols targeting violations of California’s hands-free cell phone law and vehicle code violations by drivers, motorcyclists, bicyclists and pedestrians that put other roadway users at risk.
+- Patrols targeting violations of California’s hands-free cell phone law and vehicle code violations by drivers, motorcyclists, bicyclists and pedestrians that put other roadway users

 "Getting in a vehicle remains one of the most dangerous things we do,” OTS director Barbara Rooney said.
 “We must continue to work with our partners in law enforcement to shift that realization and make traveling on our roads safer."

 Funding for this program was provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.